 Skip to main content

-An agent in Voight is any entity that produces traceable events — your Claude Code session, your Cursor instance, an autonomous DeFi bot, an ElizaOS character, anything that calls voight.log() or wires the SDK hook.
+An agent is any entity that produces events — a coding agent session, an autonomous bot, an ElizaOS character, anything that calls voight.log() or has the SDK wired in.

 Agent identity

-Explicit override.
-Highest priority.
-Useful for CI / multi-agent setups where you want to control identity from outside.
+1. VOIGHT_AGENT_ID env override — explicit, highest priority.
+Useful for CI and multi-agent setups where identity is controlled from outside.

-A plain-text file in your project’s cwd holding the cuid.
+2. .voight-agent-id marker file — a plain-text file in the project’s cwd holding the cuid.
 Written by the SDK after the first successful event so subsequent events match by primary key.

-The server normalises: if it sees a known cuid, it matches by id.
-Otherwise it tries snsName, then displayName, and finally creates a new agent row.
+The server normalises: known cuid → match by id; otherwise try snsName, then displayName, then create a new agent row.

 How agents are created